 Pro tip: enable additional contributions for your Campaign so your supporters can make an extra donation as they’re buying your shirt.

 Once your campaign is live, all you have to do is promote it to your supporters on social media so they know about your new custom shirts!
 Then, when your campaign ends, we ship all of the shirts to your supporters and send you all of the money you raised via PayPal.

-Use our new Community Driven Fundraising feature to encourage your supporters to launch a fundraiser on behalf of your nonprofit.
-When their Campaign ends, all the of money they raised will automatically become available to you for direct deposit.
+Use our new peer-to-peer fundraising feature to encourage your supporters to launch a fundraiser on behalf of your nonprofit.
+When their Campaign ends, all the of money they raised will become available to you for direct deposit.

 If you’re new to t-shirt fundraising or if you want some help designing your shirt, check out these resources to help you get started.